XDR GraphQL APIs Authentication๐

 {"access_token":"your_unique_token_value","expires_in":36000,"expiry":"2022-04-22T09:40:06.677Z","token_type":"Bearer"}

-in all subsequent API requests.
-The token is valid until the time shown in the expiry
+Your application uses your_unique_token_value in all subsequent API requests.
+The token is valid until the time shown in the expiry value, after which your application must to generate a new token.

-Part 3: Invoke XDR API Services🔗
+Part 3: Invoke XDR API Services๐

 When you have a valid access token for your application you can issue requests to the XDR APIs.
-To authenticate, include the access token generated in Part 2 in an Authorization
+To authenticate, include the access token generated in Part 2 in an Authorization header in your HTTP requests.
+The token is what is known as a bearer tokenโinclude the word Bearer in the header value before the token.
+An example of a properly formatted authorization header:

-is the token you generated in Part 2.
+your_unique_token_value is the token you generated in Part 2.

 As an example of how to invoke an API, you can query for the version of a service.
 Note that this is just an example and is not a part of the authentication process.

-Get a Service’s Version on Linux🔗
+Get a Serviceโs Version on Linux๐

 export ACCESS_TOKEN="your_unique_token_value"